Data Wrangling

 This can be combined with previous steps, like group_by

-and summarize, to build intution through descriptive plots
+and summarize, to build intuition through descriptive plots

 and summaries: